Best Place To Learn Video Editing Online For Beginners

 Course details: 4 hours 36 minutes | 24 lectures (in total) | All Levels

-Adobe After Effects is an extremely powerful tool for creating everything from visual effects to motion graphics.
+Adobe After Effects is a potent tool for creating everything from visual effects to motion graphics.

-This crash course by Lindsay Marsh (part 1) and Ryan Collins (part 2) focuses on the latter, and gives you a quick introduction to After Effects and motion graphic elements such as logo animation, typography, and creating successful video ads for social media.
+This crash course by Lindsay Marsh (part 1) and Ryan Collins (part 2) focuses on the latter.
+It gives you a quick introduction to After Effects and motion graphic elements such as logo animation, typography, and creating successful video ads for social media.

-You also get some free resources for sketching, brainstorming, and concept development.
+You also get free sketching, brainstorming, and concept development resources.

 The crash course includes: